FishyStix12/WHPython_v1.1/README.md

 8. ssh_cmd.py - This script allows the user to execute a command on a remote server over SSH.
 It prompts the user for their username, password, server IP, port, and command.
 If no input is provided for the IP, port, or command, default values are used.
 Please install the paramiko library for Python 3. <br />
 9. ssh_remd.py - This script allows you to execute commands on a remote server over SSH.
 It prompts the user for the server's IP address, port number, and the command to execute.
 The script then establishes an SSH connection to the server, sends the command, executes it on the server, and returns the output to the client. <br />
 10. ssh_server.py - This script sets up an SSH server using the Paramiko library, enabling users to remotely execute commands.
 It begins by prompting the user for the server's IP address and TCP port.
 Once configured, the script listens for incoming connections and authenticates users based on their provided username and password.
 Once authenticated, users can enter commands to be executed on the server.
 The script continues to accept and execute commands until the user enters 'exit' to close the connection.
 This script provides a simple way to implement an SSH server for remote command execution.
 A diagram of this is imaged above. <br />
+11. rforward.py - This script implements a reverse SSH tunneling mechanism using the Paramiko library.
+This script allows users to establish a secure connection to a remote SSH server and forward a local port to a port on a remote host, effectively creating a tunnel for secure communication.
+The script takes command-line arguments for the SSH server, the remote host, and the ports to forward, and it supports authentication methods including password and key-based authentication.
+An example use case would be to securely access a service running on a remote host that is not directly accessible from the local machine due to firewall restrictions.
+To use the script, simply run it from the command line and follow the prompts to enter the required information.
+The script will then establish the SSH connection and start <br />

 **Example outputs of some of the scripts!** <br />
 1. TCPServer.py output: <br />